IHE/ITI.PIXm/input/pagecontent/volume-1.md

 The patient administration of the hospital detects that identity data of the patient person have changed (e.g., name change after marriage, address change).
-To inform the Patient Identifier Cross-Reference Manager the same patient person the patient administration systems performs a Mobile Patient Identity Feed [ITI-104] transaction conveying the local ID and the updated identity data.
+To inform the Patient Identifier Cross-Reference Manager the same patient person the patient administration systems performs a Mobile Patient Identifier Cross-Reference Feed [ITI-104] transaction conveying the local ID and the updated identity data.
 This enables the Patient Identifier Cross-Reference Manager to match future patient identity records from other domains which also use the updated identity data of the patient person.

 ###### 41.4.2.3.2 Process Flow
 Intentionally left blanc.